 Day 10-11 On the river again, more glaciers, at one point you can count over twenty glaciers in a spectacular panorama.
 The Alsek and Grand Plateau Glaciers come together at the river to form an eight mile wide face of ice arcing around a beautiful blue lake filled with icebergs, the largest found anywhere in Glacier Bay Park.
 Thunder rumbles across the lake at regular intervals as the glacier spawns another berg.
 The entire scene is only the foreground however to one of the world’s most beautiful mountains, Mt.
 Fairweather.
 The totally ice clad summit soars over 15,000 feet above our camp.

-Day 12 We will spend the day rowing out into the lake (weather permitting) for a closer look at the glaciers and massive icebergs.
+Day 12-13 The total volume of water is now in the range of 50,000 to over 100,000 cfs, five times more water than the Grand Canyon.
+We’ll spend the final days rowing through a remote region of Glacier Bay National Park and finally out into the lake (weather permitting) for a closer look at the glaciers and massive icebergs.
 Our last camp is the most spectacular one yet.
 It is here that we coined the phrase “scenic overdose”.

 Register Now!
 It’s as easy as-

 1 Complete a registration form and return it to Chilkat Guides.